Temporary public art commission for Plymouth Art Weekender 2019 with a focus on local engagement

 - Phone and email contact details

-From this information 3 artists will be shortlisted for the commission.
-Shortlisting panel will be made up of PAW Coordinators, Horizon Programme Community Development Officer and VAP Outreach Activators.
-Visual Arts Plymouth will then feed in before the final selection is made.
+3 artists will be shortlisted for the commission.
+Shortlisting panel will be made up of PAW Coordinators, representative of Nudge (co-sponsors) and VAP Outreach Activators.
+Visual Arts Plymouth CIC will then feed in before the final selection is made.

 PAW endeavors to be an open and accessible platform – artists with a disability, or who feel that they may be at a disadvantage should contact email@example.com to discuss this.